-With the assistance of a computerized case management system, the court monitors the progress of every appeal to ensure that there are no unnecessary delays in processing cases or releasing decisions.
+The court monitors the progress of every appeal to ensure that there are no unnecessary delays in processing cases or releasing decisions.
 The court demonstrates the value of aggressive, hands-on management of its cases.
 Other states frequently look to Minnesota as a model for case processing and delay reduction.